-Figure 2.3 shows an 8% decrease in Ni emissions in 2010, relative to 2008.
-This decrease slows beyond 2010, with a 13% decrease in Ni emissions in 2020 relative to 2008 emission levels.
-The Figure indicates that point sources, shipping (SNAP code 8) and Combustion in Industry (SNAP code 3) are the dominant emissions sources of Ni in the UK.
-Ni emissions are primarily from the combustion of liquid fuels.
+Figure 2.3 shows an 11% decrease in Ni emissions in 2010, relative to 2009, and a further decrease in total emissions throughout the time series.
+The Figure indicates that point sources, shipping (SNAP code 8), domestic combustion and Combustion in Industry (SNAP code 3) are the dominant emissions sources of Ni in the UK.
+Ni emissions to the atmosphere arise primarily from the combustion of liquid fuels.